mahmoodlab/HEST/README.md

     raft-dask-cu12==24.6.*
 ```

-NOTE: HEST-Library was only tested on Linux/macOS machines, please report any bugs in the GitHub issues.
+**NOTE:** HEST-Library was only tested on Linux/macOS machines, please report any bugs in the GitHub issues.

-## Download/Query HEST-1k (743GB)
+## Inspect HEST-1k with HEST-Library

-To download/query HEST-1k, follow the tutorial [1-Downloading-HEST-1k.ipynb](https://github.com/mahmoodlab/HEST/blob/main/tutorials/1-Downloading-HEST-1k.ipynb) or follow instructions on [Hugging Face](https://huggingface.co/datasets/MahmoodLab/hest).

-NOTE: The entire dataset weighs 743 GB but you can easily download a subset by querying per id, organ, species...

 You can then simply view the dataset as,